What’s the Buzz

 Regarding effective Benadryl dosing, commonly used and recommended doses of Benadryl are as follows:

-The recommended dose for adults and children 12 years and older is 25 mg to 50 mg every 4 to 6 hours.
+• The recommended dose for adults and children 12 years and older is 25 milligrams (mg) to 50 mg by mouth every 4 to 6 hours.

-Children under the age of 6 e should not take oral Benadryl without a doctor’s prescription.
+• Children under the age of 6 should not take oral Benadryl without a doctor’s prescription.

 This is a general dosing guide.
 Some patients, for example, elderly patients, may need to take lower doses of this medication.
 If you have any specific questions about Benadryl dosages regarding your age and condition, you should consult your doctor or pharmacist.